bennn/dissertation/dissertation/README.md

 Transient is often better than normal Typed Racket, but not always.

 The table here shows worst-case overheads in a few small benchmarks.
+Transient wins by a lot in `jpeg` and `zombie`, but fares worse in three.
-Transient fares worse on 3 of them; `snake` is especially bad.
+`snake` is especially bad.

 | benchmark |  max TR |  max transient |
 |-----------+---------+----------------|